Questions About Submitting a Request for Enterprise Systems Access (ESA)

 In order for your employee to have the proper access to CX (CARS), Novell, and the phone system on their official first day of work, request that the employee sign the Enterprise Systems Access Request form one to two weeks ahead of time.
 Human Resources, Academic Affairs, or other authorized administrative department then must enter a work record into CX (CARS) before Information Technology can grant access to enterprise systems.
 Then, you must enter the employee's CX (CARS) ID number on the access request form.
 Depending on what access has been requested, an email message(s) containing access information will be sent to the employee's Webster University email account once access has been granted.

-Your access permissions will be updated accordingly once Information Technology has received a completed ESA form signed by you and your supervisor.
+Your access permissions will be updated accordingly once Information Technology has received a completed ESA request work order that has been approved by you and your supervisor.